Now streaming on:

 From the opening scenes of "Azor" we feel a gnawing dread.
 Yvan and Ines are brought from the airport to their hotel in the city by a driver who gets stopped by police checking IDs and asking questions.
 Two young men are being held at gunpoint on the street.
 We never hear the voices of these men or the officers detaining them, but we're anxious that they'll be put against a wall and shot.
 When the couple arrives at the hotel, an otherwise mundane conversation between Yvan and the desk manager takes an ominous turn after Yvan describes what they saw coming over.
 Although it's probably against the manager's code to express political opinions on the job, he makes an exception because he's offended by the implication that something is rotten in Argentina.
 "You don't understand," he says.
 "The situation was awful here.
 The country needs major reforms."

-The ellipses and frustrations that the couple encounters in their journey are the film's gateway into helping us feel, rather than intellectually understand, what happens when a military junta seizes control of a country and starts a campaign of destabilization and terror.
+The ellipses and frustrations encountered by the couple are the film's way of helping us feel, not just intellectually process, what happens when a military junta seizes a country.
 Scheduled meetings don't happen.
-You can't find out why they didn't happen or where the absent person is.
+You can't find out why they didn't happen, or where the absent person is.
 There are in-person and phone conversations about buying and selling things, but we aren't clear on how the items were obtained and whether they really belong to the sellers.
-We hear secondhand reports of an important man whose home was visited by the police, who "took everything" from his house.
-There's a driver in one client's employ that we are told is not good at driving, but is kept around because he's willing to do "other favours" for the boss.
+We hear secondhand reports of an important man who was visited by police, who "took everything" from his house.
+There's a driver in one client's employ that we are told is not good at driving but is kept around because he's willing to do "other favours" for the boss.

 A lawyer named Dekerman (Juan Pablo Gereto) represents a major client, Aníbal Farrell (Ignacio Vila), who is threatening to withdraw his assets from the Swiss bank.
 Like the other major characters, Deckerman speaks in genteel language.
 Then he gets Yvan by himself at the track and tells him that his boss was attached to Keys "like an addict sucking his dealer's cock."
-The language is shocking because nobody else in the film has talked that way yet.
-The rest of the scene proceeds with no comment on that line, but we see how it destabilizes Yvan.
+The language is shocking because nobody else has talked that way so far.
+The rest of the scene proceeds without comment on that line, but we see how it destabilizes Yvan.

-Rongione is outstanding throughout, but never better than when he's showing us how Yvan's "professionalism" amounts to a conscious suppression of any type of moral read on what’s happening.
-His wife begins to seem like a more advanced, or enflamed, version of whatever Yvan is.
+Rongione is outstanding throughout, but never better than when he's showing us how Yvan's "professionalism" amounts to a suppression of a moral read on events.
+His wife begins to seem like a more advanced (or enflamed) version of whatever Yvan is.
 Cléau matches Rongione by out-underplaying him, which could not have been easy to do, so controlled is Rongione's affable, "I'm just an average guy trying to do a good job" take on the character.
-Inés looks beautiful in her array of designer dresses and swimsuits, and seems to live to swim in fancy pools and sip cocktails in luxury hotel lobbies and smoke cigarettes and make chit-chat, immersing herself in the privileges that Yvan's business has given her, guiding him back toward the established processes whenever he shows so much as a glimmer of regret for anything bad that he might be enabling.
+Inés looks beautiful in her array of designer dresses and swimsuits, and seems to live to swim in fancy pools and sip cocktails in luxury hotel lobbies and smoke cigarettes and make chit-chat, immersing herself in the privileges that Yvan's business has given her, and guiding him back toward the established processes whenever he shows a glimmer of regret for anything bad he might be enabling.